rodekruis/IBF-pipeline-core/README.md

 ## Main Components

+* `Load`: Provides functions to load data from various sources, such as databases or APIs.
+* `Logger`: Logging utility that provides a standardized way to log messages, errors, and other information during pipeline execution.
+* `Module`: Base class for creating pipeline modules, providing common functionalities and interfaces for module development.
+* `Secrets`: Handles sensitive information such as API keys, passwords, and other credentials.
+It ensures that secrets are securely stored and accessed only when necessary.
-*. `Settings`: Manages configuration settings for the pipelines, from a standardized YAML file.
+* `Settings`: Manages configuration settings for the pipelines, from a standardized YAML file.
 It provides methods to load, validate, and access configuration parameters.
-*. `Secrets`: Handles sensitive information such as API keys, passwords, and other credentials.
-It ensures that secrets are securely stored and accessed only when necessary.
-*. `Logger`: Logging utility that provides a standardized way to log messages, errors, and other information during pipeline execution.
-*. `Load`: Provides functions to load data from various sources, such as databases or APIs.
-*. `Module`: Base class for creating pipeline modules, providing common functionalities and interfaces for module development.